 - Like Pygmy goats, Potbellied pigs, and rabbits they are great eco-friendly pets.

-What is the most popular Scottish Cattle Breed?
-And what is it famous for?
+What is The Most popular Scottish Cattle Breed?

 Aberdeen Angus is the most popular Scottish breed not only in Scotland but in other countries too.
 It is popular among the livestock keeper for a variety of reasons: